 A hybrid ‘colocation with multi-cloud strategy’ is perceived to be most beneficial because it offers IT professionals more options, easier faster disaster recovery, and increased flexibility to spread workloads across endpoints.

-We have put together an eGuide ‘Colocation is Powering Future Workloads’ that examines the five megatrends impacting the future of data centers.
+We have put together an eGuide 5 Key Trends: IT and the Future of the Data Center that examines the five megatrends impacting the future of data centers.
 The guide outlines why IT leaders should consider a hybrid approach with colocation as the cornerstone to power future workloads.
 Access the full eGuide.

-Speaking for Cogeco Peer 1, our approach is to partner with our customers to offer hybrid solutions that make sense for their business needs – whether that be colocation, cloud, multi-cloud, on-premise, hosting or a combination of those.
+Speaking for Aptum, our approach is to partner with our customers to offer hybrid solutions that make sense for their business needs – whether that be colocation, cloud, multi-cloud, on-premise, hosting or a combination of those.